DCASE-REPO/DESED_task/recipes/dcase2023_task4_baseline/README.md

 ## **(NEW!)** Energy Consumption

-In this year DCASE Task 4 Challenge, we also use energy consumption (kWh) via [CodeCarbon](https://github.com/mlco2/codecarbon) as an additional metric to rank the submitted systems.
+From this year DCASE Task 4 Challenge, the energy consumption (kWh) would be considered an additional metric to rank the submitted systems.

-We encourage the participants to provide, for each submitted system (or at least the best one), the following energy consumption figures in kWh using [CodeCarbon](https://github.com/mlco2/codecarbon):
+Participants need to provide, for each submitted system (or at least the best one), the following energy consumption figures in kWh using [CodeCarbon](https://github.com/mlco2/codecarbon):

 1) whole system training
 2) devtest inference
 3) evaluation set inference

 You can refer to [Codecarbon](https://github.com/mlco2/codecarbon) on how to do this (super simple! 😉 ) or to this baseline code see `local/sed_trained.py` for some hints on how we are doing this for the baseline system.

-**Important**
+**Important!!**

 In addition to this, we kindly suggest the participants to provide the energy consumption in kWh (using the same hardware used for 2) and 3)) of: